White Pepper: Musical style

+Promotion and commercial performance

 The band helped promote the album by performing "Exactly Where I'm At" on the Late Show with David Letterman.
 The track "Even If You Don't" was made into a music video and directed by Trey Parker and Matt Stone of South Park fame.
 According to Dean Ween (Mickey Melchiondo), he and Gene Ween (Aaron Freeman) are good friends of Parker and Stone, and Freeman has referred to them as "kindred spirits."